 There’s an old saying, “Let Go and Let God.”
 In other words, surrender back to Him what you can’t handle.
 But sometimes we don’t even know we’re in trouble, and yet we’re still taken care of.

 So, going forward, I plan to live my life awake when it comes to money.
-And, when I’m in a pickle, which is sure to happen, I’ll kindly ask Jesus to take the wheel.
+And, when I’m in a pickle, which is sure to happen, I’ll kindly ask Jesus to take the wheel – with my finances, on the icy roads here in Tahoe, and in life.
 But, I’ll be doing my part as well with my GPS in hand for it never fails; when the Divine and I join forces, I always find my way.